baiango/C-GUI/coding_style.md

 ### Do not use flag arguments or if/else to abstract away the functions
 "if/else" just makes your code harder to read because of unpredictability.
 And sometimes slower to run too!
 **Flag Arguments are prohibited.**
+Make another function to abstract it instead.
 ### Name the functions in this order.
 Verb -> Adjective -> Noun -> Data type
 Do: `fn middle_rect()`
 Not: `fn rect_middle()`
-### Stick to Column database and Pure function only.
+### Stick to Column database and Pure function.
 **Pure function is...**
 - It does not modify global variables.
 - It always return same value with the same input.